SkylineCommunications/dataminer-docs/connector-help/connector_help/Leitch_Panacea_16x16_SNMP.md

 # Leitch Panacea 16x16 SNMP

-This driver monitors and controls the **Leitch Panacea 16x16 SNMP** equipment.
-With this driver, you can monitor the existing matrix connections and the status of each input/output, and also alter the existing connections, lock the outputs and label the inputs/outputs.
+This connector monitors and controls the **Leitch Panacea 16x16 SNMP** equipment.
+With this connector, you can monitor the existing matrix connections and the status of each input/output, and also alter the existing connections, lock the outputs and label the inputs/outputs.

 For short-term monitoring, the protocol polls the status of the inputs and the outputs every 10 seconds; for medium to long-term monitoring, the protocol polls every hour.